 Wife.
-But you say me he is great, much great, have much great power; can makee kill when he will: why he no makee kill when you no serve him? no say O to him? no be good mans.
+But you say me, he is great, much great, have much great power; can make kill when he will: why he no makee kill when you no serve him?
+No say O to him?
+No be good mans?

-W. A. That is true; he might strike me dead, vol. 11.

-and I ought to expect it; for I have been a wicked wretch, that is true: but God is merciful, and does not deal with us as we deserve.
+W. A. That is true; he might strike me dead, and I ought to expect it; for I have been a wicked wretch, that is true; but God is merciful, and does not deal with us as we deserve.

 Wife.
-But then do not you tell God tankee for that too?
+But then, do not you tell God tankee for that too.